misiekhardcore/misiekhardcore/README.md

-Setting goals and staying committed and focused on them will take you wherever you want to be.
+By setting clear goals and staying committed to them, you can achieve anything you set your mind to.
+Focus, persistence, and a growth mindset are the keys to unlocking your potential.

 https://konopskiwebdev.vercel.app/